How to Design a Restaurant Floor Plan: Layouts That Boost Profits & Experiences

 For placement, a bar or countertop that shares its back wall with the kitchen works very well, especially in small spaces.
 That lets you tie into your existing plumbing for bar sinks or add a pass-through window to the kitchen for a diner, cafe-style coffee house, or bistro restaurant concept.

-In your restaurant floor plan, allow 14 feet of width for any bars or countertops.
-This allows plenty of room for customers to gather on one side, width for the counter itself, room for your staff to work, and room for a back bar for additional workspace behind the counter.
-Expand the sections below for more detail on specific bar and service counter types.
+Allow 14 feet of width for any bars or countertops in your restaurant floor plan.
+This allows plenty of room for customers to gather on one side, width for the counter itself, room for your staff to work, and room for a backbar for additional workspace behind the counter.
+Expand the sections below for more details on specific bar and service counter types.

 Bar at Eureka Restaurant